 Find out how ZOO is tackling this challenge with our ZEDS program – working with any global studio with the right credentials.

 A number of advancements in machine translation technology have been made since the previous phase of research in 2017.
 This has led to greater enthusiasm on the potential for the technology with more active machine translation tests going on compared to last time – however the general view is that the technology will assist rather than replace human resources.

 David Millar, Director of Communications at MESA Europe said:

 “There are clearly both exciting and challenging times ahead for the localization business in EMEA.

 “With the requirement for localization services continuing to expand, investment in both human resource and technology solutions is increasingly critical to sustain the growth expected.”

 ZOO to help develop EMEA market

 With ongoing growth in media localization – backed by MESA Europe research – expected across the EMEA market, ZOO has partnered with the network of European independent video on demand platforms (EuroVoD) to help to bolster training and competitiveness across the sector.

-By listening to VOD service providers and hearing different takes on the industry, challenges being faced and visions of the future, Team ZOO is well placed to help offer the most efficient and ground-breaking services possible for OTT content – meaning a stronger and more productive industry for everyone.
+By listening to VOD service providers and hearing different takes on the industry, challenges being faced and visions of the future, Team ZOO is perfectly placed to offer ground-breaking services for OTT content – meaning a stronger and more productive industry for everyone.